Showing 5 dogs

 Adopting a family dog in Victoria is different from buying one.
 Most Victoria-area rescues run foster networks, not kennels, which means the dog has already been living in a real home for weeks or months.
 The foster family knows how the dog handles noisy mornings, dropped food at the table, kids running through the living room, and bedtime routines.
 That history is far more useful than a fifteen-minute meet at a shelter.

-BC SPCA Victoria, Victoria Humane Society, CRD Animal Shelter, Dog Bless Rescue, Broken Promises Rescue, and Victoria Pet Adoption Shelter (VPAS) all publish foster notes on dogs that have lived with children.
+BC SPCA Victoria, Victoria Humane Society, CRD Animal Shelter, Dog Bless Rescue, Broken Promises Rescue, and Victoria Pet Adoption Society (VPAS) all publish foster notes on dogs that have lived with children.
 The dogs you see below have been flagged as good with kids by at least one of these rescues.
 Mild Vancouver Island weather means Victoria families get year-round outdoor time with their dogs, which matters more for matching active kids to active dogs than people realize.

 When you find a dog you like, ask the rescue what ages of children the dog has lived with.
 “Good with kids” covers a wide range: a calm dog that lived with a quiet ten-year-old is a very different match than a dog that thrived with active toddlers.
 The right question to ask is not whether the dog is good with kids in general, but whether the dog is good with your kids in particular.
 Most Victoria rescues will happily set up a structured meet so the foster can watch your kids interact with the dog before you commit.